Wash-In Leptogenesis

-\textbf{Conclusions\,---\,} In this Letter, we presented a systematic discussion of \textit{wash-in leptogenesis}, a new mechanism to generate nonzero $B\!-\!L$ in the type-I seesaw model.
+\textbf{Conclusions\,---\,} In this Letter, we presented a systematic discussion of \textit{wash-in leptogenesis}, a mechanism to generate nonzero $B\!-\!L$ in the type-I seesaw model.
 Our mechanism successfully operates at low RHN masses, strong wash-out, negligible $CP$ violation in RHN decays, and $B\!-\!L$-symmetric initial conditions.
 We focused on $N_1$-dominated wash-in leptogenesis; however, the inclusion of heavy-neutrino flavor effects~\cite{Bertuzzo:2010et}, or even the generalization to a density-matrix formalism~\cite{Blanchet:2011xq,Dev:2014laa,Dev:2015wpa}, are straightforward.
 Similarly, one may generalize our mechanism to other sources of LNV in the early Universe.
 The general concept of wash-in leptogenesis opens the door to a plethora of possibilities.

 \textit{Acknowledgments\,---\,} We thank Apostolos Pilaftsis, Mikhail Shaposhnikov, and Daniele Teresi for helpful comments.
 K.\,K.\ was supported by JSPS KAKENHI, Grant-in-Aid for Scientific Research JP19K03842 and Grant-in-Aid for Scientific Research on Innovative Areas 19H04610.
 K.\,M.\ was supported by Deutsche Forschungsgemeinschaft under Germany's Excellence Strategy\,--\,EXC 2121 Quantum Universe\,--\,390833306.
-M.\,Y.\ was supported by the Leading Initiative for Excellent Young Researchers, Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan, and by JSPS KAKENHI Grant Number JP20K22344.
 This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under grant agreement number 796961, ``AxiBAU'' (K.\,S.).
+M.\,Y.\ was supported by the Leading Initiative for Excellent Young Researchers, Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan, and by JSPS KAKENHI Grants 20H05851, 21K13910, and JP20K22344.

 \onecolumngrid